jamesfinley/Resume/src/content/resume/resume.md

 ## Experience
 **WWT** - Lead UX Frontend Engineer
-: Over the span of five years, I led **dynamic teams** in delivering **innovative solutions** for clients across diverse sectors, including banking, communications, utilities, education, and medical technologies.
-My expertise lies in leveraging **modern frontend frameworks** such as React and Angular, along with CMS software like Craft CMS.
-My **unwavering focus on user experience** ensures **lightning-fast interfaces**, **highly accessible applications**, and **delightful interactions** with every tap.
+: Over the span of five years, I led dynamic teams in delivering innovative solutions for clients across diverse sectors, including banking, communications, utilities, education, and medical technologies.
+My expertise lies in leveraging modern frontend frameworks such as React and Angular, along with CMS software like Craft CMS.
+My unwavering focus on user experience ensures lightning-fast interfaces, highly accessible applications, and delightful interactions with every tap.
 : **Skills used**
 	- React
 	- Angular